How much should you spend on a ring?

 Jennifer Hawkins' engagement ring cost a reported $200,000, while Brad Pitt forked out a whopping $500,000 for Angelina's diamond, according to reports.

-But there's no need to panic, because new research has revealed that Australian women are thinking more about their financial future and less about the size of the diamond.
+But there's no need to panic, because research shows that Australian women are thinking more about their financial future and less about the size of the diamond.

 The study, conducted by online retailer oo.com.au, found that 70 percent of Australian women would like a great-looking engagement ring, but would prefer guys not to splash out on a really expensive rock so they can put the extra money towards saving for a house deposit or a honeymoon.